 Carol Lee Brosseau received her BA in Art History from Baylor University, followed by graduate study at the Sotheby’s Institute of Art in New York.
 She has held positions in many areas of the art world, including auction houses, art advisors, and private dealers.
 In 2005, Carol Lee moved to San Diego and was the Director of Joseph Bellows Gallery for five years, curating almost 40 photographic exhibitions, and having the privilege of working with wonderful photographers, and photographs spanning the history of the medium.
 In 2010, she moved to Los Angeles and has focused on helping private collectors build and manage photography collections.

-Hamidah Glasgow is the Executive Director and Curator at The Center for Fine Art Photography in Ft.
-Collins, Colorado.
+Hamidah Glasgow is the Executive Director and Curator at The Center for Fine Art Photography.
 The Center hosts approximately 17 exhibitions annually and features the work of emerging and established artists from around the world.
+The Center has been recognized as one of the prestigious nonprofit photography centers in the United States.
+In addition to exhibitions, the Center also produces adult and youth educational programs, lectures, and publications.
+Ms. Glasgow’s contribution to photography has included curatorial projects, portfolio reviews, contributions to publications and online magazines, and the hosting of regional conferences.

-Hamidah is interested in seeing work that is original, non traditional, intentional and informed.
-She is also interested in seeing works in progress.
-Hamidah is not interested in seeing work that is commercial in nature, traditional nudes, and traditional landscapes.
+As a reviewer, Ms. Glasgow is most interested in seeing work that is original, non traditional, intentional and informed.
+She is also interested in viewing work in progress.
+Ms. Glasgow is not generally interested in work that is commercial in nature, traditional nudes, and/or traditional landscapes.

 Maren Levinson is the founder Redeye, an artist’s agency that represents photographers, illustrators, art directors, and set designers.
 Before starting Redeye, Maren was a photo editor at Mother Jones Magazine, the founding photo editor at Dwell Magazine, the photo director for the San Francisco issue of Big, as well as a consultant for startups, Chow and GOOD Magazines.